jwakely/pkg-gcc-latest/index.md

         RUN dnf -y install gcc-latest
         RUN /opt/gcc-latest/bin/g++ --version

-Or if you prefer Ubuntu:
+Or if you prefer Ubuntu, like [this](containers/ubuntu/Containerfile):

         FROM ubuntu:latest
         RUN apt-get update -y